sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Coding practice for beginners
 - [freeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
 Build your full stack web development portfolio today
 - [Blackbird School](https://blackbird.school) : Learn to code online with our beginner-friendly platform.
+- [Codewars](https://www.codewars.com/dashboard) : Codewars helps programmers learn and put to the test their coding skills with different exercises.
 - [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
 - [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
 - [Programming by Doing](http://programmingbydoing.com) : very good site for those who want to start with absolute basics